torognes/vsearch/README.md

 * 64-bit design that handles very large databases and more than 4GB of memory

 A tool called VSEARCH has been implemented.
 Exactly the same option names as USEARCH has been used in order to make it possible to make VSEARCH almost a drop-in replacement.
-The basic usearch_global algorithm for global alignments using nucleotide sequences is implemented, as well as the derep_fulllength and the sortbysize and sortbylength commands.
+The basic `usearch_global` algorithm for global alignments using nucleotide sequences is implemented, as well as the `derep_fulllength` and the `sortbysize` and `sortbylength` commands.
-At this stage it does not support amino acid sequences, local alignments, clustering, chimera detection etc. It currently does not use pthreads nor SIMD.
+At this stage it does not support amino acid sequences, local alignments, clustering, chimera detection etc. It currently does not use any parallellisation (neither pthreads nor SIMD).

 In the example below, VSEARCH will identify sequences in database.fsa at least 90% identical to the query sequences in queries.fsa and write the results to alnout.txt.